-Every Fall William James College enrolls a class of approximately 100 students into the PsyD program.
+Every Fall William James College enrolls a class of approximately 100 students into the Clinical PsyD program.
 In educational achievement, life experience, age, interest, and cultural and socio-economic background, William James College students are a varied group.
 They range in age from early twenties to late fifties, from people holding masters degrees in psychology and related fields with years of professional experience to recent BA's.
 Some have made well-considered career changes from fields such as business or law.
 In the process of making these career changes, they have obtained relevant experience and have taken courses in preparation for the doctoral program.
 William James College prepares students from across the country and around the world.
 International students constitute approximately 13% of the student population, representing over 25 countries.

 The wealth of professional and life experience is reflected in the students' work in the classroom and in their fieldwork, enriching both in the process.
 Classroom interactions reflect this diversity with spirited, challenging, and supportive discussions.
 William James College students are mature, introspective, and dedicated to their own personal/professional development and to the amelioration of human problems, and to the application of psychological knowledge in a variety of settings and in a diverse and complex world.